sybrew/the-seo-framework/readme.txt

 TODO: Re-minify JS files...
 Ugh Node.JS
 TODO: Re-minify CSS files...
 Ugh web services
-TODO: Drop IE11 support in JS?
-Make sure the scripts fail to load...
-Ugh LTS

 TODO, maybe: backslashes are double-stripped from SEO settings...: \\z -> \z -> z
 	TODO test if this is also the case in the SEO meta settings; definitely so for Focus??
 		* This is fixed for both Meta and Term descriptions; already noted in changelog.

-TODO: Add a classmap for components, like a "metabox loader", "quickedit loader", and more?
-	* This can affect performance negatively... but it may also speed up things greatly as we offload parsing of redundant PHP, and reduce base-framework (the_seo_framework()) files.
-	* The negative effects are mitigated significantly when an opcode cacher is available, however.

 TODO explain why PHP 5.6 is now required.
-TODO update THE_SEO_FRAMEWORK_DB_VERSION to fire PHP upgrade environmental test.

 TODO remove $page_defaults